-Not only can you use coconut oil for dogs to help itchy skin, reduce odors and improve alertness, your dog can eat it, too.
-Check out some coconut oil recipes for dogs that use the ingredient creatively.
+Not only can you use coconut oil for dogs to help itchy skin, reduce odors and improve alertness, your dog can eat it.
+Pups love treats made with coconut oil.
+Give your pup a taste of this healthy ingredient with a few foolproof coconut oil recipes for dogs.

 Coconut oil is mostly made up of Medium Chain Fatty Acids, also referred to as MCFAs, with a high percentage of the MCFAs being Lauric acid.
 Lauric acid is well known for its antiviral, antibacterial and antifungal properties.

 The recommended amount to feed your dog is a teaspoon for every 10 pounds of dog.
 However, first build up your dog’s coconut oil intake slowly as it can cause things in his tummy to move along a bit faster than usual as his body adjusts (it’s good for digestion, remember?).

 For skin usage, apply topically to the needed areas as necessary.